blackmarkt/Udacity-ML/capstone_report_template.md

 - _Were there any difficult aspects of the project?_
 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 Unfortunately it appears that the strategies employed by this project are not viable as a trading system as it greatly underperformed a simple "buy and hold" approach.

+This exercise is critical to understanding the underlying forces that govern Bitcoin's price movements.
+Because cryptocurrencies are so new and technical the research involved in trying to understand the features from hash rate to mining difficulty are worth the time and effort alone.
+It may very well be that the true promise in cryptocurrencies rest in an unknown unintended benefit that has yet to be fully revealed and this project has unearthed some interesting characteristics about the technology.

 Some potential issues with this particular problem are that the data during the designated dates for Bitcoin only reflect a certain regime.
 Since Bitcoin's inception the price pattern trend has been only up meaning that there is an inherent positive bias to the data.
 If the crytocurrency space should enter a different regime the most obvious being a downtrend any model trained on data before 2018 will most likely still produce upwardly skewed predictions.

 Another drawback to this project is the restrictive limitation of daily data.
 Unfortunately intraday data on shorter intervals for the features listed was not available or was not freely available.
 It would interesting to see how these classifiers perform on larger datasets.

-At the end of the day the return results were positive and quite unexpected.
+At the end of the day the return results were positive and surpassed initial expectations.
 While very exciting and promising a more thorough stress test and vetting proess must follow in order to ensure that the algorithm is indeed legitimate.

 ### Improvement
 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

+One area of improvement in this model is overlaying a numeric model like a regression model on top of the classification model in order to predict what the next day's return will be.
+The interplay between these 2 models may enhance the overall return as the portfolio weights may be instituted.
+For instance if the classifier predicts up and the regressor predicts a strong return value then the portfolio could max out capital.

+Another area of improvement would be to analyze all the metrics that trading systems are measured with such as Sharpe Ratios, Win/Loss Rates, etc...
+Today clients and investors want to not only achieve a high level of return but also value stable returns as well.
+A deeper dive into how the different models achieve their returns could redfine the designation of "best model".

+The next potential project concerning Bitcoin price prediction is going to employ Deep Learning.
+There was an early attempt at employing RNN Neural Networks using the Keras package in the initial planning stages but without the strong knowledge foundation the project was difficult to implement with limited time constraints.

 -----------